henryw374/tempo/README.md

 can still suggest changes.
 When it has stabilized, application developers targeting the browser will need to include their own script to bring in a polyfill if the end-user's browser does not yet have the platform API required.
-* Not much of the API exists at the moment - see `Usage` below for ideas/plans.
+* Not that much of the `Tempo` API exists at the moment - see `Usage` below for all ideas & plans.
 FYI The API is planned to mostly consist generated code.
 * Feedback welcome!

 ## About